 The third book in the series Alan Turing: Unlocking Enigma delves into the life of the brilliant mathematician who earned his doctorate at 22 years old.
 Turing had many professional interests, including the Liar’s Paradox.
 He conceived a machine that could solve this paradox with its computability—the ability to make a tremendous number of binary calculations in a short period and be able to learn.
 Discussing a machine like this Turing said: “I feel one is obliged to regard the machine as showing intelligence” (p.129).
 Boyle explains how these ideas spawned what’s known as the Turing Test—an experiment he designed to demonstrate whether or not a given machine is able to think.

 This book does not ignore the political and social issues surrounding Turing’s homosexuality, but it does not dwell on it or try to impose a revisionist spin on events that took place about 70 years ago.
 While Turing’s sexual orientation was an important aspect of his personality, his private life is only a small part of the three books.
 Together they give the reader a thrilling and informative look at British codebreaking during the world wars.
-Boyle does not burden the reader with unnecessary scientific jargon, but he does provide enough information to show the technical challenges faced by the fascinating people who devoted their lives to the war effort.
+Boyle does not burden the reader with unnecessary scientific jargon, but he provides enough information to show the technical challenges faced by the fascinating people who devoted their lives to the war effort.

 Freelance writer residing in Huntington Beach, CA.